nats-io/nats-architecture-and-design/adr/ADR-50.md

 * What should clients limit max outstanding acks to, we want to avoid big bytes or many acks
 * Should we only support `eob` style commits?
+* Clients might stall if they lost all the acks involved in their max pending, we might then have to just timeout or perhaps add a way to probe the server to send a `BatchFlowAck` as a liveness check.
+We will though experiment first before doing this.

 ### Context